 - A. - Other than encouraging students to leave cars at home and walk, bike or bus to school, the next most important change we need to see is the reduction of single-occupancy vehicles driving to and parking at RHS.
-Giving top priority to carpools is consistent with the goal of reducing single occupancy vehicles and encouraging those that drive to drive others.
+Giving top priority to carpools is consistent with the goal of reducing single-occupancy vehicles and encouraging carpooling.

 Q. - Why use a lottery system to determine who gets parking permits?

-- A. - After much input from students, a lottery was determined to be fairer than a distance-based system initially considered.
+- A. - After much input from students, a lottery system was determined to be fairer than a distance-based system initially considered.
 We also looked closely at a “needs-based” system taking into account student schedules (late starts, early dismissals, after-school commitments, etc.) and other factors but did not see a way to accomplish such prioritization without significant subjectivity and/or unavailable clerical/administrative time.
-We will continue to examine this approach as we move forward to see if we need such a system and, if so, how to effectively manage such a system.

 - A. - Many students requested seniors to have priority and we are in agreement that this will give the most students the greatest chance to have a parking permit at some point during high school.
 Additionally, it means that, in general, the most experienced drivers will be driving in the parking lot, improving safety.